rhangelxs/contr/CONTRIBUTING.md

 We will document it in this file.
 If you have a question around how to do things, check to see if it is documented here.
 If it is not documented there, please ask your question.

-First, please be noted that your project root folder will be locatet under [github.com/rhangelxs/hmi_class/projects/year/](github.com/rhangelxs/hmi_class/projects/)
+First, please be noted that your project root folder will be located under [github.com/rhangelxs/hmi_class/projects/year/](github.com/rhangelxs/hmi_class/projects/)

 #### Root folder name